Sun 'n Fun: History

 Jessica Roberts of Polk County Government Television (PGTV) guides a brief tour showcasing some events of the Sun 'n Fun 2018 expo.

 The event was founded in 1974.

 Other ventures

 The Florida Air Museum at Sun 'n Fun is also located on the Sun 'n Fun campus at Lakeland Linder International Airport.

 In April 2010, Sun 'n Fun received a US$7.5M grant from the Aviation Education Foundation for the new Central Florida Aerospace Academy building.
 The school is an existing aviation-oriented high school and career academy that is already located on the airport grounds.
 Completed in August 2011, it accommodates 500 high school students, increasing its previous capacity of 175 students.

+By 2022, Sun 'n Fun expanded the Central Florida Aerospace Academy by opening a new temporary campus located upon the grounds of Winter Haven's Gilbert Airport, integrating the program into Winter Haven High School as a similar career academy, though operating out of temporary facilities while plans are produced for a permanent campus.

+Scholarships

+The Florida Air Museum and Sun 'n Fun are responsible for fundraising and operation of the Ray Foundation, Inc., a non-profit foundation named after James C. Ray, partnered with the Aerospace Center for Excellence, which offers numerous scholarships to students in Polk County and the general public to promote aviation education and foster interest in aviation careers.

+The Ray Foundation is responsible for overseeing the James C. Ray Flight Training Scholarship, the James C. Ray Continuing Education Scholarship, and several others, all of which are administered by the Aerospace Center for Excellence staff within Sun 'n Fun.